 Have you witnessed or experienced intimidating, hostile, or offensive behaviour?

-We guarantee confidentiality and will do everything to restore a professional and safe environment.
+Your information will be treated confidentially and MIAPP will do everything to restore a professional and safe working environment.